You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 close

-Home > Relay Documents Hub > Student Handbook > Academic Program Requirements > Academic Progress: Academic Probation and Program Dismissal Policy
+Home > Relay Documents Hub > Student Handbook > Academic Program Requirements > Academic Probation and Program Dismissal Policy

 print icon

 At the end of each academic term, Relay reviews students’ academic standing.
 If a student’s term grades do not reflect good academic standing, the student is placed on academic probation for the subsequent term or is academically dismissed (as detailed in Academic Standing and Satisfactory Progress).
-Students who are on academic probation for two consecutive terms will result in program dismissal from Relay.
+Students who are on academic probation for two consecutive terms will be dismissed from Relay.

-If placed on probation, students are required to meet with their advisor(s) and faculty in order to develop a written academic plan for returning to good academic standing.
+If placed on probation, students are required to meet with their advisor(s) and faculty in order to develop an academic plan for returning to good academic standing using the Academic Planning Template

 While all students are expected to attend every class and participate in substantive academic activity, complete all assessments by given deadlines, and attend initial and follow-up meetings with advisors and faculty members, it is especially important for students on probation to meet these expectations and return to good academic standing.
-The Office of the Provost of Teacher Preparation may notify a school leader (or appropriate program leader) if a student who is on probation is not on track to return to good academic standing by the midpoint of their probationary term.
+The Office of the Provost of Teacher Preparation may notify a sponsoring school partner if a student who is on probation is not on track to return to good academic standing by the midpoint of their probationary term.

 As noted above, any enrolled student who is on academic probation and whose academic progress falls below the standard for satisfactory academic progress for a second consecutive term (as detailed in Academic Standing and Satisfactory Progress) will face program dismissal.

 Once dismissed, students can appeal the dismissal by submitting an academic appeal form to the Academic Review Board.
-The Academic Review Board will review the appeal and make a final decision.
-If the appeal is denied, program-dismissal procedures will continue, and students will be dismissed.
-Students may be eligible to reenroll in a future term after being dismissed.
-Each reenrollment application is reviewed on a case-by-case basis.
+The Academic Review Board will review the appeal and determine if the appeal is approved or denied.
+If the appeal is denied, program-dismissal procedures will proceed.
+Students may be eligible to reenroll in a future term after being dismissed by completing a reenrollment application.
+Reenrollment applications are reviewed on a case-by-case basis.

 Feedback